 The 4th Circuit includes 15 judges, and only two are Black.
 Yet people of color make up 38% of the circuit's population — nearly twice the share of judges of color on the court, which also has one Latinx judge.
 President Donald Trump's three appointees to the 4th Circuit were white, and they replaced two Black judges, who are now semi-retired.
 The court, like Trump's appointees overall, is also overwhelmingly male.

 Nationwide, 84% of Trump's judicial appointees were white.
 Trump filled many seats on Southern courts that the Republican-led Senate refused to fill with Obama's nominees.
 So far this century, only one Black judge has been confirmed to the two appellate courts in the Deep South, the 5th and 11th U.S. Circuit Courts of Appeals.
 The population in the two circuits, which include Alabama, Georgia, Florida, Louisiana, Mississippi, and Texas, is around one-fifth Black.
 And each court has at least one upcoming vacancy that Biden will fill.

 The Biden administration called on senators to recommend diverse judicial nominees.
-But to date the president hasn't nominated any judges in states with two Republican senators, which includes every Southern state except Virginia and West Virginia.
+But to date the president hasn't nominated any judges in states with two Republican senators, which includes every Southern state except Georgia, Virginia, and West Virginia.
 The administration has moved quickly in states with two Democratic senators.